A Kiwi star

 A red-letter day for New Zealand opener Bryan Young, who smacked an unbeaten 267 against Sri Lanka in Dunedin.
 This innings was one of only two Test hundreds Young made, and it led New Zealand to 586 for 7 declared, a position from which they romped to an innings victory.

-Birth of arguably Ireland's finest cricketer.
+Birth of one of Ireland's finest cricketers.
 Not Martin McCague but Tom Horan, who was born in Cork and after being taken to Australia as a child, played 15 Tests for them between 1876-77 and 1884-85, two as captain.
-As well as being a dogged scrapper of a batsman, Horan was a handy round-arm medium-pacer and ended with 11 Test wickets at an average of 13.
+As well as being a dogged scrapper of a batsman, Horan was a handy roundarm medium-pacer and ended with 11 Test wickets at an average of 13.
 That was thanks mainly to the 6 for 40 he took in Australia's six-run victory over England in Sydney in 1884-85.
 He died in Victoria in 1916.

 His reputation ended in tatters, but it's easy to forget just what a terrific captain Hansie Cronje was before he was seduced by the lure of the lucre.
 Today it was New Zealand who gave in to temptation after Cronje's brave declaration left them needing 275 off 63 overs to win the one-off Centenary Test in Auckland.
 They went for it, but Cronje's men pulled off a tremendous victory with 43 balls to spare.

 Birth of Charles Coventry, who equalled Saeed Anwar's then-one-day record score of 194, against Bangladesh in 2009.
-Before that effort, he had only scored 301 runs in 14 ODIs, and after it he managed only one half-century in 22 matches, his last one-day appearance coming in the 2011 World Cup.
+Before that effort, he had only scored 301 runs in 14 ODIs, and after it he managed only one half-century in 22 matches.
+After appearing in the 2011 World Cup, Coventry made a brief return to the side in 2015 for Zimbabwe's tour of Pakistan.

 England had regained the Ashes but Australia won the dead rubber at the MCG by 218 runs.
 Victor Trumper made 88 as Australia took advantage of batting first before the weather affected the pitch.
 Legspinner Len Braund took a career-best 8 for 81, and Australia scored 247, after which Monty Noble and Tibby Cotter bowled England out for 61 on a pitch increasingly difficult to bat on and set them a target of 320.
 They didn't get close: Hugh Trumble took 7 for 28 as England were bowled out for 101.